Spanish schooner Virgen de Covadonga: Chincha Islands War

 Early setbacks in the war culminating in the humiliating loss of Virgen de Covadonga prompted Pareja to commit suicide aboard Villa de Madrid off Valparaíso, shooting himself in his cabin on 28 November 1865 while lying on his bed wearing his dress uniform.
 He was buried at sea, and Numancia′s commanding officer, Contralmirante (Counter Admiral) Casto Méndez Núñez, took command of the Pacific Squadron on 12 December 1865.

 Peru joined the war against Spain on 14 January 1866, as did Ecuador on 30 January.
-After bringing aboard supplies from a newly arrived Spanish frigate, Méndez Núñez′s squadron began operations to find and recapture Virgen de Covadonga.
+After bringing aboard supplies from a newly arrived Spanish frigate, Méndez Núñez's squadron began operations to find and recapture Virgen de Covadonga.
 The squadron first searched the Juan Fernández Islands and then Puerto Inglés on Chiloé Island in the Chiloé Archipelago off Chile without finding her.

 Chilean Navy

 Chincha Islands War

-Meanwhile, Virgen de Covadonga was commissioned into Chilean Navy ervice on 4 December 1865 with her name shortened to Covadonga.
+Meanwhile, Virgen de Covadonga was commissioned into Chilean Navy service on 4 December 1865 with her name shortened to Covadonga.
 She became part of a combined Chilean-Peruvian squadron which also included the Peruvian Navy frigate and corvettes América and Unión.

 In February 1866, Méndez Núñez sent Villa de Madrid and Reina Blanca south to destroy the Chilean-Peruvian squadron.
 The Spanish frigates found the allied squadron anchored and immobilized in an inlet on the Chilean coast in the Chiloé Archipelago at Abtao Island on 7 February 1866.
 In the resulting Battle of Abtao, the Spanish ships were reluctant to close with the allied squadron because of a fear of running aground in shallow water.
 Apurímac opened fire at 16:15, and an indecisive exchange of long-range gunfire ensued over the course of about 90 minutes in which the ships fired about 1,700 rounds and Covadonga scored several hits on Reina Blanca.
 The Spanish frigates displayed good marksmanship but had little success and ultimately withdrew as darkness fell to avoid wasting ammunition.
 During the engagement, Villa de Madrid was hit seven times in her hull and four times in her masts and rigging, while Reina Blanca was hit eight times in her hull and eight in her masts and rigging.
 The Spanish frigates withdrew the next day and returned to the waters off Valparaíso, where the Spanish Pacific Squadron had concentrated.